splunk/ponydocs/INSTALL.md

 * Clicking on the topic in the TOC page will take you to the new topic, which you'll be able to edit with your new content.
 * Note that each new topic page is also auto-populated with a category tag (or tags).

+### 11) Configure wkhtmltopdf

+In the Ponydocs skin, there is a link to "PDF Version".

+* If you would like this to work, you'll need to make sure the binary in Ponydocs/bin/ (e.g. wkhtmltopdf-amd64) is executable by the web server user.
+* Additionally, you'll need to make sure your MEDIAWIKIBASE/images directory is writable by your web server user.

 This should get you started!
 Have fun!

-### Optional: Install HTMLDOC

-In the Ponydocs skin, there is a link to "PDF Version".

-* If you would like this to work, you'll need to install [HTMLDOC](http://www.htmldoc.org/)
-* Additionally, you'll need to make sure your MEDIAWIKIBASE/images directory is writable by your web server user.

 F.A.Q.
 ------